/ Highland Heights Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury causes a long-term impairment, you may be entitled to ongoing financial support under Ohio law.
-These benefits are intended to account for the lasting impact of your injury on your capacity to earn a living.
+If your workplace injury causes a lasting condition, you may be eligible for additional benefits under Ohio law.
+These entitlements are intended to make up for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: